mindsphere/mindsphere-python-sdk-examples/README.md

 - Download Python SDK from  [Download](#2---download).
 - Unzip the downloaded file.
 - Navigate to <some path where unzipped folder is located>/mindsphere-python-sdk_1.0.3/modules/
 - Copy .whl files of required dependent service/services in 'requirements' folder.
-(For this project(mindsphere-sdk-python-examples) we will need all the .whl files but you can choose to use only required subset of all avaiable SDKs for your project.)
+(For this project(mindsphere-sdk-python-examples) we will need all the .whl files but you can choose to use only required subset of all available SDKs for your project.)
-- `requirements` folder is already created for your convinience.
+- `requirements` folder is already created for your convenience.
-- For convinience, requirements.txt is populated with relative path to copied dependencies.
+- For convenience, requirements.txt is populated with relative path to copied dependencies.
 - Navigate inside the root directory of project if you are not in there.
 ```
 cd mindsphere-python-sdk-examples
 ```
-- Run below command to install required dependecies mentioned in requirements.txt file.
+- Run below command to install required dependencies mentioned in requirements.txt file.
 ```
 pip install -r requirements.txt
 ```